 The HemoSphere advanced monitor when used with the HemoSphere Swan-Ganz module and Edwards Swan-Ganz catheters is indicated for use in adult and pediatric critical care patients requiring monitoring of cardiac output (continuous [CO] and intermittent [iCO]) and derived hemodynamic parameters in a hospital environment.
+Pulmonary artery blood temperature monitoring is used to compute continuous and intermittent CO with thermodilution technologies.
 It may be used for monitoring hemodynamic parameters in conjunction with a perioperative goal directed therapy protocol in a hospital environment.
 Refer to the Edwards Swan-Ganz catheter indications for use statement for information on target patient population specific to the catheter being used.